luciaddeveloperplatform/luciadmapcontrols/README.md

 new MouseLocationComponent(map);

 ```
-Example 2: A layer control
+Example 2: Adding a layer control
 ```
 ...
 // Import the Luciad Map Controls from the luciadmapcontrols package